benoitlepage/MargIntTmle/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MargIntTmle is to …
+The goal of MargIntTmle is to estimate marginal interaction effects using g-computation, IPTW or TMLE.

 ## Installation